08 July 2007

 (After all, you can’t stay seventeen forever.)

-Thank God everything goes by so quickly
+Thank God everything goes by so quickly,

-Both the love and even the sorrow.
+Both the love and even the sorrow, as well.

 Where are the tears of last evening?